gmc-code/PC-Microbit-Extension-backup/docs/classes/Creating_a_Class.rst

     :alt: encapsulation

 | Variables and definitions can be gathered together in a class.
-| Objects are an **encapsulation** of variables and functions.
+| Classes are an **encapsulation** of variables and functions.
-| Objects get their data attributes (properties) from class variables.
+| Classes get their data attributes (properties) from variables within the class.
-| Objects get their procedural attributes (methods) from class functions.
+| Classes get their procedural attributes (methods) from functions within the class.